Skip to main content

 Mandatory Registration

-• A description of the company's properties and business;
+• A description of the company's properties and business

-• Financial statements certified by independent accountants.
+• Financial statements certified by independent accountants

 Registration Exemptions

-• Offerings of limited size;
+• Offerings of limited size

-• Intrastate offerings; and
+• Intrastate offerings

-• Securities of municipal, state, and federal governments.
+• Securities of municipal, state, and federal governments

 SEC Actions

-Federal securities laws are enforced through SEC actions.
-The SEC can prosecute issuers and sellers who sell unregistered securities, and can seek injunctions if the Act has been violated or if a violation is imminent.
-Issuers can be ordered to cease and desist from certain activities, and the SEC can seek civil penalties if a party has violated the Act, an SEC rule, or a cease-and-desist order.
-However, the SEC can't bring actions on behalf of individual investors.
+The SEC can order issuers to stop certain activities.
+The SEC can also seek civil penalties if a party has violated the law, an SEC rule, or a cease-and-desist order.
+But the SEC can't take action on behalf of individual investors.

 Individual Investor Actions

-Section 17(a): This section provides liability for fraudulent sales of securities and makes it unlawful "to employ any device, scheme, or artifice to defraud," "to obtain money or property by means of any untrue statement of material fact or any omission to state a material fact," and "to engage in any transaction, practice, or course of business by which operates or would operate as a fraud or deceit upon the purchaser."
+Section 17(a): This section provides liability for fraudulent sales of securities.
+It makes it unlawful "to employ any device, scheme, or artifice to defraud," "to obtain money or property by means of any untrue statement of material fact or any omission to state a material fact," and "to engage in any transaction, practice, or course of business by which operates or would operate as a fraud or deceit upon the purchaser."

 Was this helpful?